Spessard Holland: U.S. senator

 On September 25, 1946, Governor Caldwell appointed Holland to fill the U.S. Senate vacancy created by the death of Charles O. Andrews a week earlier.
 In November, Holland defeated Republican J. Harry Schad to win a full six-year term.

-Holland, like many Southern Democrats, was a conservative who was pro-business, supported racial segregation, staunchly opposed the civil rights movement and labor unions, and believed in a limited federal government and states' rights.
-He opposed Harry Truman's proposals for national health insurance and the Fair Employment Practices Commission, and voted to override Truman's veto of the Taft-Hartley Act.
+Although identified with liberalism during his time as governor and early in his senate career, Holland later shifted towards conservatism.
+Like many Southern Democrats, Holland stood out as a conservative who was pro-business, supported racial segregation, staunchly opposed the civil rights movement and labor unions, and believed in a limited federal government and states' rights.
+He opposed Harry S. Truman's proposals for national health insurance and the Fair Employment Practices Commission, and voted to override Truman's veto of the Taft-Hartley Act.
 However, he accepted the elements of the New Deal that benefited Florida economically, much like other Southern politicians of his time.
 Holland's views contrasted with those of Claude Pepper, the senior U.S. senator from Florida during his first four years, who was a more outspoken liberal.
 Holland had bad relations with governors Daniel T. McCarty, who he described as being "cold" or "thorny," and LeRoy Collins, who openly disliked his record in the Senate.